istio/istio/src/envoy/mixer/README.md

 * mixer_server is required
 * mixer_attributes: these attributes will be send to the mixer
 * forward_attributes: these attributes will be forwarded to the upstream istio/proxy.
+* "quota.name" and "quota.amount" are used for quota call. "quota.amount" is default to 1 if missing.

 By default, mixer filter forwards attributes and does not invoke mixer server.
 You can customize this behavior per HTTP route by supplying an opaque config: